roman-milk/roman-milk.github.io/found-out-my-babysitter-is-a-slut.md

  Man it was sensuous.
 The chick knew how to do a man right.
 She licked gingerly from the tip, around the head, down the soft part of the shaft, around my balls, even to the tuff nut at base of my scrotum.
 Then she licked back to the top and swallowed the head.
 I was fucking ready to pump her mouth by now.
 I put my hands on my sides on the sofa, relaxing back, and tried to keep myself from moving too rapidly while the teenager started to give me great head.
 Candice's young mouth sucked my fat prickhead into her lips where her spit and tongue coated it all over, then she began sliding more of it into her mouth.

  "Fuck baby yeah," I groaned instinctively watching my cock disappear into her mouth.
 Her jaw really had to open wide; she moaned, more from the surprise of knowing a cock could be this thick.
 Candice slurped on my penis, making loud suckling noises, her head and pulled-back hair bobbing up and down on my in slow, intense rhythms.
 I rotated my ass slowly meeting her pace, and as a few minutes passed, she had virtually all of my cock deep in her mouth and even penetrating her throat briefly each time her head bounced down.
 Her eyes were almost closed, more like she was wincing, and she seemed determined to get all of my penis into her mouth eventually.
 She had only one finger almost (not quite) meeting her thumb around the very base of the cock, right above my balls, while her lips stretched around the shaft worked their way lower, lower, lower, closer to her finger and thumb each time.
-Report_Story #2